Navigating the Reports Tab

 The Student Report View Looks like this.
 This is also what the student sees when they log into Boom.

 (Click Picture to Zoom)

 You can view reports from an individual student from the main reports screen.
 Start by selecting the Classroom your desired student is in from the "Classrooms" panel.

 Then, using the Search Bar, type the name of the student you want to view.
 This will remove all other students from your displayed list.
 If you have two students with the same name, you might need to change their nicknames within the classroom to include a middle or last initial.

 Progress (Green Circle) in Student Report View shows whether a student has completed all the cards in the assignment.
 For some assignments, students will play all the cards at once.
 For others, students may play them over a series of smaller sets of cards.
 The goal is to turn the green circle from light green to dark green.
 The number in the center of the circle represents the number of cards that the student has played within the deck, regardless of whether they answered it right or wrong.
 The checkmark signals that the student has played/answered all the cards, regardless if they answered correctly or incorrectly.

-Mastery (Blue Circle) shows whether a student has mastered the content in the Boom Cards deck.
+Gems (Blue Circle) shows whether a student has mastered the content in the Boom Cards deck.
 Unless an item was assigned as an assessment, the goal is to keep playing, until the student has mastered all the Gems in the Blue circle.
-When the student has completed this task, the word "Mastery" disappears from the Blue Circle, and a final gem count is displayed.
-The top example below is a Mastered deck with all gems earned.
-The bottom example shows the student is still working towards mastery.

 Deck Detail Report